lupyuen/lupyuen.github.io/src/avaota.md

 Our SBC is a mighty monster with __Eight Arm64 Cores__ and plenty of RAM.
 It makes more sense to boot [__NuttX Kernel Build__](TODO) and run lots of cool powerful NuttX Apps with [__Virtual Memory__](TODO).

-_(NuttX Flat Mode was created for Simpler Microcontrollers with Limited RAM)_
+_(NuttX Flat Build was created for Simpler Microcontrollers with Limited RAM)_

 # Boot NuttX Kernel on our SBC